katcosgrove/edgexfoundry-on-resin-io/README.md

 Acknowledgments: Jim White

-This project is intened to deploy the Edgex Foundry framework for IoT edge computing on a Resin.io framework that is running on the Resi OS (arm32v7 kernel).
+This project is intened to deploy the Edgex Foundry framework for IoT edge computing on a Resin.io framework that is running on the ResinOS (arm32v7 kernel).

 The main challenge is that the Edgex Foundry framework was built for 64-bit based OS while Resin.io is running on ResinOS which is running ARM 32-bit linux OS.
 For example, a big challenge is finding a 32-bit mongoDB version that will run on the ARM 32-bit OS.